jas97/reccover/README.md

 ## Installation

-Necessary packages are listed in the requirements file:
+Necessary packages can be installed directly from the requirements.txt file:

 ```{bash}
 pip install -r requirements.txt